tsedio/tsed/docs/docs/middlewares/endpoint-middleware.md

 # Endpoint middleware
 ### Simple use case

 Middleware for an endpoint lets you manage request and response directly on a method controller.
-In most case you will create a middleware to do something on request or response like that:
+In most cases you will create a middleware to do something on request or response like that:

 ```typescript